This set of Data Structures & Algorithms Multiple Choice Questions & Answers (MCQs) focuses on “Binary Tree Operations”.

-Explanation: The given tree is an example for binary search since the tree has got two children and the left and right children do not satisfy binary search tree’s property.
+Explanation: The given tree is an example for binary tree since has got two children and the left and right children do not satisfy binary search tree’s property, Fibonacci and AVL tree.

 3. A binary tree is a rooted tree but not an ordered tree.

 Explanation: A binary tree is a rooted tree and also an ordered tree (i.e) every node in a binary tree has at most two children.